You could get a bank account for your charity's donations and manage funds from one place for a small fee, or even fee free.

 While charity bank accounts come with some restrictions, they're still useful and necessary for many organisations.

 To make sure you can manage your funds responsibly and effectively, you'll need a solid and reliable account.

 Our comparison of charity bank accounts includes accounts:

 Suggestions for a charity or community bank account

-Bank accounts which are for small businesses, but which are also able to accept charities.
+Bank accounts which are for small businesses, but are also able to accept charities

 Look for charity bank accounts or a community bank account if you run:

 You have to fit one of these categories to be eligible for bank accounts for charities and clubs.